FOR A CAMPUS MAP, CLICK HERE.

 Upstairs we have three more faculty offices, the computer lab, and the office of our psychology lab manager, who keeps track of the roughly 70 computers and assorted printers, projectors, and other peripherals.
 Most of our classes are held on the second floor, and all of these classrooms are equipped with SmartBoards and projectors.
 Introductory students take a laboratory class, Psy 216, which meets in the upstairs seminar room and lab area.
 The PSY 216 lab features ten computers.

 In another classroom, the Statistics Lab, we have 20 computers specially loaded with statistical software (such as SPSS) in addition to regular office and internet applications.
 This Statistics Lab also has a SmartBoard, Internet connections, and a printer.
 All statistics courses are taught here, allowing students to practice hands-on the techniques learned in their theory courses.
 In addition, advanced research design and methods classes meet here to develop and implement empirical, research projects.
-The second floor also houses research laboratories for Dr. Hardy, Dr. Herzog, Dr. Hill-Chapman, Dr. Hughes, Dr. Murphy, and Dr. Sargent.
+The second floor also houses research laboratories for Dr. Hardy, Dr. Herzog, Dr. Hill-Chapman, Dr. Murphy, Dr. Sargent, Dr. Smith and Dr. Taber.
 These labs provide the facilities necessary for conducting research that leads to presentations at national and regional professional meetings and publication in academic journals.
 Students serve as assistants for some projects and may be lead researchers on other projects that they design.

 RICHARDSON CENTER FOR THE CHILD

 The Gail and Terry Richardson Center for the Child is a 15,000 square-foot facility located on a site near the Pee Dee Education Center on campus.
 The $3.5 million building includes a child-care wing of two infant rooms, two toddler rooms, two rooms for the three- and four-year-olds, and two rooms for four- and five-year-olds; an office area for psychology and education faculty members; a central lobby and library that functions as a family waiting area; observation and assessment rooms; and an outdoor play area.